arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/getting-started-ml/content.md

 ### Create an Impulse

 Now that we have the data samples we can move on to designing the impulse.
-An impulse is in a nutshell a recipe with which the model is being trained.
-It defines actions that are performed on your input data to make them better suited for machine learning and a learning block that defines the algorithm for the classification.
+An impulse is in a nutshell the pipeline that the model will use for training.
+Consisting of an input block, processing block and a learning block.
+The input block indicates the type of data being used in the model, audio in this case.
+The processing block extracts meaningful features from your data.
+The Audio Syntiant processing block we are using this tutorial extracts time and frequency features from the audio used in the model.
+The learning block uses a neural network classifier that will take the input data, the audio that was recorded in the previous step, then give us a probability that indicates how likely it is that the input data belongs to a particular class.
 In the menu navigate to "Create Impulse" under "Impulse Design" and add an Audio processing block, which will be "Syntiant" in this case, as well as a Classification block.
 The page should now look like the image below.

 ![Impulse design page](assets/impulse-design-page.svg)